 Did you get any value from this post?
 Would you like to see more like it?
 Please consider donating through PayPal.
 Your hard-earned money also gives you access to me for a fifteen minute discussion where I’ll answer any questions you have with regards to building production-grade applications with Azure Functions, serverless, or .NET in general.

-Finally, please consider retweeting if you found this post useful.
+Did you find this post useful?
+If so, please consider retweeting it.
 If it helped you, it could help someone else too.